Actifio/zfdr/README.md

 10: Monitor jobs            Do you want to monitor jobs running on the Backup Appliance
 11: List your mounts        Do you want to list the current mounts in Backup Appliance
 12: List your VMware VMs    Do you want to list the VMs in VMware
 13: List phase VMware VMs   Do you want to list the VMs in VMware created in this phase.
-If you get nothing back, have you run step 6 yet?
+If you get nothing back, have you run option 9 yet?
 14: Set VMware Networking   Do you want to configure VMware VM networking based on a phase number?
 This will set network and enable network interface.
 I will also change MAC address and power on the VM afterwards.
 15: MigrateVMs              Do you want to migrate the VMs in the current phase
 16: Unmount your images     Do you want to unmount the VMs we mounted?